friendica/red/doc/Groups-and-Privacy.md

 This may produce undesired results when posting a long status message to (for instance) Twitter and even Facebook.
 When Friendica sends a post to these networks which exceeds the service length limit, we truncate it and provide a link to the original.
 The original is a link back to your Friendica profile.
 As Friendica cannot prove who they are, it may not be possible for these people to view your post in full.

-For people in this situation we would recommend providing a "Twitter-length" summary, with more detail for friends on other networks.
+For people in this situation we would recommend providing a "Twitter-length" summary, with more detail for friends that can see the post in full.

 Blocking your profile or entire Friendica site from unknown web visitors also has serious implications for communicating with StatusNet/identi.ca members.
 These networks communicate with others via public protocols that are not authenticated.
 In order to view your posts, these networks have to access them as an "unknown web visitor".
 If we allowed this, it would mean anybody could in fact see your posts, and you've instructed Friendica not to allow this.
-So be aware that the act of blocking your profile to unknown visitors has the effect of blocking communication with public networks (such as identi.ca) and feed readers such as Google Reader.
+So be aware that the act of blocking your profile to unknown visitors also has the effect of blocking outbound communication with public networks (such as identi.ca) and feed readers such as Google Reader.